 Leases, costs and fees

-In Milan, the main types of leases are typically for at least three or four years, with the option to renew.
+In Milan, the main types of leases are for at least three or four years, with the option to renew.
 Although short-term leases are also available, rates are typically higher.
 Most rental ads have a minimum renting period of four years with a four-month security deposit, making short-term rent negotiation challenging.
 However, some websites specialise in shorter-term rentals.

 Renting through an agency in Milan usually involves paying a fee, which ranges between 10 and 15 percent of the annual value of the contract.
 In addition to this, tenants may also encounter administration fees, such as charges for drafting the rental agreement or processing the application.
 These fees can vary depending on the agency or property manager.
-It's essential to inquire about all potential fees and charges before finalizing a rental agreement.
+It's essential to inquire about all potential fees and charges before finalising a rental agreement.

 For an in-depth guide to the ins and outs of renting in the country, see Accommodation in Italy.